Go To Top

 "If you receive a settlement for personal physical injuries or physical sickness, you must include in income that portion of the settlement that is for medical expenses you deducted in any prior year(s) to the extent the deduction(s) provided a tax benefit.
 If part of the proceeds is for medical expenses you paid in more than one year, you must allocate on a pro-rata basis the part of the proceeds for medical expenses to each of the years you paid medical expenses.”

 While this exception exists, it probably doesn't apply to many people.
-You're only allowed to deduct medical expenses that exceed 10% of your adjusted gross income.
+You can only deduct medical expenses exceeding 10% of your adjusted gross income.
 However, if you deducted your medical expenses in a previous tax year, you must pay taxes on those amounts for the year you receive your settlement.

 Car insurance settlement for pain and suffering: Taxable in some cases

-If your pain and suffering is the result of a physical injury, your award is not taxable.
+If your pain and suffering result from a physical injury, your award is not taxable.
 However, if your pain and suffering are classified as emotional distress, it is taxable, and you must pay taxes on the amount paid to your attorney.

-If, for example, you were not injured in an auto accident, but you developed a fear of driving as a result, compensation for your anxiety disorder would be taxable.
+If, for example, you developed a fear of driving as a result of an accident, compensation for your anxiety disorder would be taxable.
 However, compensation for emotional distress resulting from a physical injury is tax-exempt.

 Reducing the tax owed on your car insurance settlement